YCChenVictor/blog-frontend/src/posts/software/dsa/main.md

 ### Tries

 A trie, also known as a prefix tree, is a data structure used to store and search for strings efficiently.
 It organizes strings by their common prefixes, allowing for fast retrieval and insertion operations.
-For more information, please refer to [tries].
+For more information, please refer to [tries](/blog/software/dsa/tries).

 ### Dynamic Programming